JainAbhi2411/DineQR/docs/prd.md

 - Timestamps displayed below each checkpoint
 - Duration labels between stages
 - Animated indicator for current stage (pulsing dot or progress bar)

-**Rating Component**:
+- **Real-time update animations**:
+  - New checkpoint slides in from right with fade-in effect (300ms)
+  - Brief highlight or glow effect on newly updated checkpoint (2-second duration, orange glow)
+  - Smooth transition when progress tracker advances to new stage (400ms ease-in-out)
+  - Checkmark animation with scale effect when stage completes (scale from 0.8 to 1.0, 300ms)\n **Rating Component**:
 - Star icons (filled for rating, outlined for remaining)
 - Rating number displayed next to stars
 - Review count in parentheses
 - Color: Yellow (#FFC107) for stars\n- Size: 16px for small, 24px for large
 \n**Item Type Indicator**:
-- Icon size: 20px (small), 32px (large)\n- Vegetarian: Green circle with leaf or'V' symbol
+- Icon size: 20px (small), 32px (large)
+- Vegetarian: Green circle with leaf or'V' symbol
 - Non-Vegetarian: Red circle with chicken leg or 'N' symbol
 - Vegan: Green circle with 'VG' symbol
 - Eggetarian: Yellow circle with egg symbol